BLUE HORIZON, BOOK 3

 The desert fox set down the slateboard that he’d been using to inventory the medications in the cabinet and looked over at the captain.
 Merlin sat on the closest stool he could find and began to massage his sore ankle.

 “It’s not quite an epidemic, but there is something going around,” the medic answered.
 “It’s nothing really to worry about, in my opinion.
-It’s just the Waxflatter flu virus.”
+It’s just the Waxflatter virus.”

 “It’s not serious, but bad enough to make those who get it feel awful.”
 Tanis jumped up on a bed and put his hands in his lap.
 “We maintain a constant climate on board the Blue Horizon,” he explained.
 “When we landed on Kantus and had to inspect the cargo outside before loading it on the ship out in the middle of the winter, most of the crew was not insulated with much more than their own fur and regular clothing.
 The Waxflatter virus is airborne and thrives in those conditions, but it’s local to the region where we landed.
 More than likely, the Waxflatter virus is prolific but more benign in cold weather.
 The warmth of the Blue Horizon probably made it active, multiply rapidly and cause the illness.
-Of course, we have a limited and recycled air supply on the ship, so I’m not surprised there are several on board who aren’t feeling well.
+Of course, we have a recycled air supply on the ship, so I’m not surprised there are several on board who aren’t feeling well.
 I took a small blood sample from Durant to test for it and he came up positive.”

 Merlin looked thoughtful.
 It had been a while since they’d had to move cargo in wintry conditions.
-Their deliveries always seemed to coincide with a region on each planet with fairly decent weather, but this time they had had to operate in freezing temperatures.
+Their deliveries always seemed to coincide with a region on each planet with decent weather, but this time they had had to operate in freezing temperatures.
 A few of the thinner-furred members like Renny had complained about it at the time.
-The wolf was probably better suited for the cold than the others on board, but even he didn’t have his winter undercoat.
+The wolf was probably better suited for the cold than most others on board, but even he didn’t have his winter undercoat.

 “So, who’s healthy and who’s not?” he asked.